Running the PipelineRun #

 Currently, cancel-in-progress

-cannot be used in conjunction with concurrency
+cannot be used in conjunction with the concurrency

 Cancelling a PipelineRun with a GitOps command #